Tag Archives: Panama Papers

 Scale: 'This is how big an issue is' Change/stasis: ‘This is going up/down/not improving’ Outliers/ranking: ‘The best/worst/where we rank’ Variation: "Postcode lotteries" and distributions Exploration: Tools, simulators, analysis — and art Relationships/debunking: ‘Things are connected’ — or not, networks and flows of power and money Problems & solutions: ‘Concerns over data’, ‘Missing data’, ‘Get the data’

-Yesterday I wrote the first of a two-part series on the 7 angles that are used to tell stories about data.
-In this second part I finish the list with a look at the three less common angles: those stories focusing on relationships; angles that focus on the data itself — its absence, poor quality, or existence — and exploratory stories that often provide an opportunity to get to the grips with the data itself.
+Previously I wrote about four of the 7 angles that are used to tell stories about data.
+In this second part I look at the three further angles: those stories focusing on relationships; ‘meta data’ angles that focus on data’s absence, poor quality, or collection — and exploratory features that mix multiple angles or provide an opportunity to get to the grips with the data itself.

 Data angle 5.
 ‘Explore’: tools, interactivity — and art